aihehuo/aihehuo_mcp/manual_test.md

 - **fetch_new_users()** should return concatenated list of new users with filtered fields (or error if API key is invalid)
 - **get_user_details()** should return detailed user information (or error if API key/user_id is invalid)
 - **get_wechat_data()** should return user's WeChat data including wechat_remark, wechat_groups, and wechat_group_nicknames (or error if API key/user_id is invalid or user not found)
+- **upload_file()** should upload file to cloud storage and return file URL (or error if API key is invalid, file not found, or upload failed).
+Supports images, videos, documents, etc.
 - **submit_wechat_article_draft()** should submit article draft and return success response (or error if API key is invalid or fields are missing).
 Supports both inline HTML (`body`) and file upload (`body_file`)
 - **create_ai_report()** should create AI report and return success response with report ID (or error if API key is invalid or fields are missing).
 Supports both inline HTML (`html_body`) and file upload (`html_file_path`)
 - **update_ai_report()** should update existing AI report and return success response (or error if API key/report_id is invalid or fields are missing).
 Supports both inline HTML (`html_body`) and file upload (`html_file_path`)